 Administrative Search - After approval by the Dean of Student Life or designee, an administrative search and seizure will be conducted by appropriate Residence Life or administrative staff members (i.e., the Area Coordinator, the Professional on-call, the Associate Director, the Assistant Dean of Residence Life, Dean of Student Life, or Senior Staff administrator on-call) with another professional staff member.
 The Residence Life staff members present will knock on the door, introduce themselves by name and title, key-in, and enter the room.
 The police officer will remain outside the room to provide assistance if necessary.
 The staff members will introduce all personnel to the resident(s), state the purpose for the search, and explain that the officer is present in an administrative capacity to take possession of any illegal drugs found in the room.
 Staff members will ask the resident(s) to confirm or deny the presence of drugs and, if present, to identify the responsible person.
-A thorough search of the room.
+A thorough search of the room will be conducted.
+Any drugs or paraphernalia found will be handed to the officer outside the room.
 This procedure will be followed whether residents are present or not present in the room.
 Resident(s) will be informed that an Incident Report will be written, and that the substances found will be analyzed by the police.